Fine-Tuning

 That's it!
 But wait, that's not all :) *Json* supports two ways how a class can be annotated:

-annotation defines only properties that have to be included.
-All other properties, that are not marked with an annotation, are not included, even though they should be according to the rules.
-Strict mode is enabled by annotating the class with the annotation and setting thestrict
+* In the *strict* mode, `JSON` annotation defines **only** properties that have to be included.
+All other properties, that are not marked with an annotation, are **not** included, even though they should be according to the rules.
+Strict mode is enabled by annotating the class with the annotation and setting the `strict` element to `true`:

 @JSON(strict = true)